TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-dependencies.md

 * If you're missing a dependency, make sure it's in the list of [auto-collected dependencies](https://docs.microsoft.com/azure/application-insights/auto-collect-dependencies).
 This page gives list of dependency calls that are automatically detected as dependencies.

-* There are some dependencies that are not automatically collected by SDK, you can track them manually using the [TrackDependency API](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#trackdependency)
+* There are some dependencies that are not automatically collected by SDK, you can track them manually using the [TrackDependency API](https://docs.microsoft.com/azure/azure-monitor/app/api-custom-events-metrics#trackdependency)

 ### 3. **Dependencies are application components thar are in a separate resource**

-* Check to see if the “update map components” button is failing to light up.
+* Check to see if the **update map components** button is failing to light up.
 This may happen for very large distributed applications.
 Reducing the time range you are querying for may help here.
-* Ensure that that you have [permissions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the App Insights resource with other components of the application.
+* Ensure that that you have [permissions](https://docs.microsoft.com/azure/azure-monitor/app/resources-roles-access-control#to-provide-access-to-another-user) to the App Insights resource with other components of the application.
 * If you don’t see Z (direct HTTP calls):
     * Upgrade all components to the latest SDK version
     * If you're using Azure Functions with C#, upgrade to [Functions V2](https://docs.microsoft.com/azure/azure-functions/functions-versions)